Advanced Academics Program

 Advanced Academics Information

-Advanced Academics Overview
+Advanced Academics at Westlawn

-At Westlawn, Young Scholars is designed to find and nurture advanced academic potential in students from historically underrepresented populations.
+The Young Scholars is designed to find and nurture advanced academic potential in students from historically underrepresented populations.
 Curricular interventions and support are provided through the collaboration of the classroom teacher and the Advanced Academic Resource Teacher.
 As students’ progress through elementary and secondary school, continuing support and opportunities for accessing rigorous coursework are provided by school staff.

 See Students Accessing Rigor